Pakistan should not become party to any US game: Siraj

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Lahore : Jamaat-e-Islami Ameer Senator Sirajul Haq has said the US withdrawal from Afghanistan and a lasting peace there were the need of Pakistan but the country should not become party to any US game in this respect.
+LAHORE: Jamaat-e-Islami (JI) Ameer Senator Sirajul Haq has said the US withdrawal from Afghanistan and a lasting peace there were the need of Pakistan but the country should not become party to any US game in this respect.

 Addressing the participants in the leadership workshop of JI Lahore at Mansoora, he said the Pakistani rulers trusted the US but it had always betrayed them, abandoned Pakistan in the hour of difficulty and even tried to create problems for the country.
 He said that Prime Minister Imran Khan’s visit would be a failure if he was unable to secure the release of Dr Aafia Sidiqui.
 He said that if the prime minister had consulted the national leadership prior to his visit, he would have gained greater respect.